2025 Nepal Premier League

-The 2025 Nepal Premier League, also known as Siddhartha Bank NPL 2025 for sponsorship reasons, is the second season of the Nepal Premier League (NPL), a men's Twenty20 cricket league in Nepal.
+The 2025 Nepal Premier League, also known as Siddhartha Bank NPL 2025 for sponsorship reasons, was the second season of the Nepal Premier League (NPL), a franchise Twenty20 cricket league in Nepal.
+The tournament featured eight teams competing in 32 matches from 17 November to 13 December 2025.

-The tournament features eight teams competing in 32 matches from 17 November to 13 December 2025.
+The defending champions Janakpur Bolts were eliminated in the league stage.
+In the final, Lumbini Lions defeated Sudurpaschim Royals by 6 wickets to win their maiden title.
+Adam Rossington (Pokhara Avengers) was the highest run-scorer in the tournament with 323 runs.
+Sandeep Lamichhane (Biratnagar Kings), along with Sher Malla (Lumbini Lions) and Abinash Bohara (Sudurpaschim Royals), picked up 17 wickets each, making them joint top wicket-takers.
+Ruben Trumpelmann of the Lumbini Lions was named the Player of the series.

 Background

-The Nepal Premier League (NPL) is a men's T20 franchise cricket league organised by the Cricket Association of Nepal (CAN).
+The Nepal Premier League (NPL) is a men's T20 franchise cricket league organized by the Cricket Association of Nepal (CAN).
 It was established in 2024, with its inaugural season held in the same year.
 The league features eight city- or province-based franchises competing in a round-robin stage followed by the playoffs.
-Janakpur Bolts claimed the maiden title, defeating Sudurpaschim Royals in the final.
+Janakpur Bolts won the maiden title, defeating Sudurpaschim Royals in the final.